BuildOnViction/gitbook/masternode/run-a-full-node/create-a-tomochain-masternode.md

 * **Storage**: The storage location for your node data (chaindata).
 Either `docker volume` if you want to use the default docker volume location, or `host directory` if you want to define specific location on your filesystem (usefull when extending storage).
 * **Chaindata**: The name of the docker volume that will be used or the path to the directory containing the chaindata, depending on your answer to the last question.
 * **The volume already exists**: If you selected "docker volume", this will determine if the volume already exists or if it needs to be created.
 * **Expose RPC**: If you want to expose or not port `8545`.
 It is the RPC api to your node.
-It should be only exposed if you have a specific reason to access the TomoChain JSON-RPC Protocol.
+It should be only exposed if you have a specific reason to access the Viction JSON-RPC Protocol.
 The Masternode owner is responsible of proxing and securing the RPC api as it should not be directly exposed to the internet.
 * **Expose WebSocket**: If you want to expose or not port `8546`.
 It is the WebSocket api to your node.
-It should only be exposed if you have a specific reason to access the TomoChain Protocol via WebSocket.
+It should only be exposed if you have a specific reason to access the Viction Protocol via WebSocket.
 The Masternode owner is responsible of proxing and securing the WebSocket api as it should not be directly exposed to the internet.
-* **Logging level**: Set the logging level of the TomoChain container to error, info or debug.
+* **Logging level**: Set the logging level of the Viction container to error, info or debug.
 Info or Error is usually a good logging level.
 Only use the debug level if you have a good reason to do so, it will generate a lot of output and increase resource usage.

 Once finished, you will get a folder named after your Masternode (in our case "mymasternode") with two files.